xialab2016/promote_queries/Demographics/READMe.md

 Output: Table with number of unique participants in each of the following subject groups: CIS, RIS, RRMS, SPMS, PPMS, Uncategorized MS, MS Total, NMOSD, MOGAD, Myelitis, Other NID, Other Autoimmune, Other Misc, Other NID/OND/Autoimmune Total, Healthy Control, Unknown, Total Overall

+# Pediatric Query

+Version 1: 2024-06-05

+Generates lists of participants that had pediatric MS at three different criteria for 'pediatric'

+Input: PROMOTEDatabase

+Output: List of participants with first neuro sx under age of 18 AND diagnosed with MS under 18, list of participants with first neuro sx at/under age of 18 AND diagnosed with MS at/under age 18, and list of participants with first neuro sx under 21 AND diagnosed with MS under age 21